danielperna84/hahomematic/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 DONT'T DELETE THIS.

 Please answer all questions as good as possible.

+Make sure you have read the [documentation](https://github.com/danielperna84/custom_homematic#custom_homematic).

-Make sure you have read the documentation at https://github.com/danielperna84/custom_homematic#custom_homematic.
+Make sure you have read the [release notes](https://github.com/danielperna84/custom_homematic/releases).

-Make sure you are running the latest version of hahomematic or it's custom_component (and Home Assistant) before reporting an issue.
+Make sure you are running the latest version of the custom_component (and Home Assistant) before reporting an issue.

 **custom_component/hahomematic version (if applicable):**